apache/trafficserver/doc/developer-guide/plugins/http-headers/mime-headers.en.rst

 **Note:** MIME headers may contain more than one MIME field with the same name.
-Previous versions of Traffic Server joined multiple fields with the same name into one field with composite values, but this behavior came at a performance cost and caused compatability issues with older clients and servers.
+Previous versions of Traffic Server joined multiple fields with the same name into one field with composite values, but this behavior came at a performance cost and caused compatibility issues with older clients and servers.
 Hence, the current version of Traffic Server does not coalesce duplicate fields.
 Correctly-behaving plugins should check for the presence of duplicate fields and iterate over the